-If you have a band member that is entered into multiple events and you believe that there may be a possible clash, please let the Contest Administrator know so that it can be reviewed.
+If you have a band member who entered into multiple events and believes that there may be a possible clash, please let the Contest Administrator know to review.

-Individual competitor times are not released and it is the responsibility of the competitor to monitor the progress of the rooms in which their event/s are being held.
+Individual competitor times are not released.
+The competitor's responsibility is to monitor the progress of the rooms in which their event/s is to be.

 Adjudicators and Accompanists

 We have great pleasure in announcing the adjudicators and accompanists for 2021.

 David Kimpton is a percussionist and multi-instrumentalist who has had a long association with community bands in New South Wales.
 Originally growing up playing the Piano, David started to play Percussion in high school and later began to play the Trombone during his university years.

 Having already spent some time playing in community orchestras, David’s first foray into the world of community bands came when he joined Waratah Brass in 2003.
 Since then, he has been a member of Willoughby Band, St Mary’s District Band, Central Coast Brass, Castle Hill RSL North West Wind Ensemble and North Shore Wind Symphony, and he has been a regular guest with many other bands in that time.

 David has also been involved in community musical theatre on the Central Coast, playing a wide variety of shows on Percussion, Keyboards or Trombone.